Team-Connect-4/LAP3_Backend/README.md

 ### Wins

 - App is working smoothly
+- MVP functionality
 - socket.io displays number of users online
 - Design is eye-catching and creative
 - Successful and enjoyable teamwork
-- Tailwind CSS is a pleasure to work with and saves time
+- Tailwind CSS is a pleasure to work with and helps responsiveness
-- Test coverage is at 50% front-end and xx% back-end
+- Test coverage is at 55%
+- Successful string scrubbing to convert HTML entities like “&ldquo;”, “&hellip;” etc

 ### Challenges

 - Implementing Redux took longer that expected as we were all quite new to it
-- We did not have enough time to use full socket.io functionality to create a multiplayer "lobby"

-### Bugs

-- Every user result gets saved in the DB twice (only in development)
-- Not all quiz text is reformatted to get rid of special/foreign characters
+- React testing

 ### Future features